chrisrickard/posts/201401022142_automate_your_dev_box.md

 ## Homebrew
 > Homebrew installs the stuff you need that Apple didn’t.

-[Homebrew](http://brew.sh/) is an OSX based package manager (built on top of Ruby and Git), that allows you to easily install packages via the command line.
+[Homebrew](http://brew.sh/) is an OSX based package manager (built on top of Ruby and Git) that allows you to easily install packages via the command line.
 It has [a bunch](https://github.com/Homebrew/homebrew/tree/master/Library/Formula) of "formulae" (packages), and also allows you to easily brew your own.

 Installing Homebrew is as easy as drinking someones homemade beer:

 `ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`

-Once installed, you can simply type `brew search <packagename>` to search for a particular package, or without the parameter to show all.
+Once installed, you can simply type `brew search <packagename>` to search for a particular package, or run without the parameter to show all.
 To install a package, it's as simple as `brew install <packagename>` for example, to install NodeJS you would run `brew install node`

 ## Homebrew Cask
 > "To install, drag this icon..." no more!

 [Homebrew Cask](https://github.com/phinze/homebrew-cask) was the catalyst behind me deciding to script my dev setup.
 A command line tool for install OSX binaries (.app's).
-I was always jealous of Linux package managers such as apt-get, as it seemed to have everything - both CLI and GUI apps, and with Homebrew and Cask in your arsonry, life is better.
+I was always a bit jealous of Linux package managers such as apt-get, as they seemed to have everything you would need.
+Cask doesn't have *everything* but it certainly has a lot, and with Homebrew and Cask in your arsonry - life is better one.
-Built on-top of Homebrew, Cask also has a [a bunch](https://github.com/phinze/homebrew-cask/tree/master/Casks) of "casks" (apps), and once again - allows you to easily bottle your own.
+Built on-top of Homebrew, Cask also has [a bunch](https://github.com/phinze/homebrew-cask/tree/master/Casks) of "casks" (apps), and once again - allows you to easily bottle your own.

 To get your cask on, simply type: